kennytilton/matrix/cljc/matrix/README.md

 :watch	| Alias :obs for observer.
 Expects an 'on-change' function: (fn [property me new prior cell]) :ephemeral?	| Ephemeral properties, when they take on a new value, propagate as usual but then revert silently to nil, without propagating in any way.
 :lazy	| Several varieties of laziness: :always, :once-asked, :until-asked.
+:async? | WIP.
+An async operation will be resolved and the property will assume the result as a state change.

 ## License